Welcome to today's edition of the Rush 24-7 podcast.

 I didn't do anything today.

-I think it's interesting folks.
+I think it's interesting, folks.

-They got to be a little ticked off this morning because Mitch decided he's not going to run for the presidency.
+A lot of the inside the Beltway ruling class, including the Republican elite, they got to be a little ticked off this morning because Mitch decided he's not going to run for the presidency and the world didn't come to an end.

 And I'm told, I didn't see this, but I'm told that Carl Rowe was on Fox and Friends today and did indeed mention John Huntsman as being in the top tier of Republican candidates.

-As far as a segment of the GOP ruling elite is concerned, terms of who they uh are going to support, push uh, or prefer.
+So there's your replacement for Daniels as far as a segment of the GOP ruling elite is concerned, in terms of who they are going to support, push, or prefer.

 Still can't get over Obama's Irish roots.